awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-lambda-sam-deploy-update.md

-# Step 3: Deploy the Updated Lambda Function<a name="tutorial-lambda-sam-deploy-update"></a>
+# Step 3: Deploy the updated Lambda function<a name="tutorial-lambda-sam-deploy-update"></a>

  In this step, you use your updated `myDateTimeFunction.js` to update and initiate the deployment of your Lambda function\.
 You can monitor the deployment progress in the CodeDeploy or AWS Lambda console\.

  The `AutoPublishAlias: live` line in your AWS SAM template causes your infrastructure to detect updates to functions that use the `live` alias\.
 An update to your function triggers a deployment by CodeDeploy that shifts production traffic from the original version of the function to the updated version\.

  The sam package and sam deploy commands are used to update and trigger the deployment of your Lambda function\.
-You executed these commands in [ Package the AWS SAM Application ](tutorial-lambda-sam-package.md) and [Deploy the AWS SAM Application](tutorial-lambda-sam-deploy.md)\.
+You executed these commands in [ Package the AWS SAM application ](tutorial-lambda-sam-package.md) and [Deploy the AWS SAM application](tutorial-lambda-sam-deploy.md)\.

 **To deploy your updated Lambda function**